Key Takeaways

 We Handle Rideshare Accident Claims

-If you've been injured in a rideshare accident—as a passenger, another driver, or pedestrian—contact us for a free case evaluation.
-We'll determine which insurance applies and build a strategy to pursue full compensation.
+If you've been injured in a rideshare accident as a passenger, another driver, or pedestrian, contact us for a free case evaluation.
+We can review the ride-status evidence and identify the insurance layers that may apply.

 Frequently Asked Questions